MaevaCousin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   - mean and standard deviation for fBodyGyroJerkMag
 - column 'subject' records the individual (number identification) having performed the activity measured in the window sample (obtained from merging the 'test.txt' dataset with the 'subject_test.txt' dataset, and 'train.txt' dataset with the 'subject_train.txt' dataset
 - column 'activity' records the activity performed in the window sample (obtained from merging the 'test.txt' dataset with the 'y_test.txt' dataset, and 'train.txt' dataset with the 'y_train.txt' dataset and using the 'activity.txt' dataset to label the variable
+(10299 observations of 68 variables)

-### Second step: 'summary_data.csv' dataset
+### Second step: 'summary_data.txt' dataset

+This dataset, 'summary_data.txt' is obtained in step 5 of the 'run_analyis' R script.
-This dataset contains the same variable but summarises by taking the mean of each of the 66 features for each of the 30 subject performing each of the 6 activities.
+It contains the same variable but summarises by taking the mean of each of the 66 features for each of the 30 subject performing each of the 6 activities.
+(180 observations of 68 variables)